Georges034302/Advanced-Cloud-Computing-with-AWS/session10/lab_10_a_codebuild-apprunner.md

-# Lab 10.A: GitHub + CodeBuild + App Runner CI/CD
+# Lab 10.A: CodeBuild + App Runner - Code-Based Deployment
 <img width="1536" height="1024" alt="IMG10A" src="https://github.com/user-attachments/assets/7ca3374a-6590-4e8c-aa47-e9300501dee9" />

 ## Overview
-This lab demonstrates AWS CodeBuild integration with GitHub for CI/CD.
-You'll use your existing GitHub repository, configure CodeBuild to automatically build and package a Flask application, and deploy it to AWS App Runner as a zip artifact.
+This lab demonstrates AWS-native CI/CD using CodeBuild and App Runner with code-based deployment.
+You'll connect GitHub to AWS CodeBuild, package a Flask application as a zip file, and deploy it to App Runner using source code (not containers).
+This showcases AWS's fully managed build and deployment pipeline.

 ---

 ## Objectives
 - Connect GitHub repository to AWS CodeBuild
 - Create Flask application with buildspec.yml
-- Configure CodeBuild project for zip packaging
+- Configure CodeBuild for zip packaging (code-based)
-- Create App Runner service for code-based deployment
+- Deploy to App Runner using source code (not Docker)
-- Automate build and deployment on git push
+- Understand AWS-native CI/CD pipeline
-- Test deployed application and CI/CD workflow
+- Test automated builds and deployments

 ---